Surgical Technologist vs. Scrub Nurse

 How to Become a Scrub Nurse

 After graduating from high school, potential candidates can choose from two tracks to earn a nursing degree.
 First, you may receive your associate degree in nursing by enrolling in an accredited two-year program.
-On the other hand, some people choose to earn a bachelor of science in nursing by completing a four-year program.
+On the other hand, some people choose to earn a Bachelor of Science in nursing (BSN) by completing a four-year program.

 A proven track record of working in high-stress environments is essential.
 A successful scrub nurse candidate must demonstrate their ability to remain calm and level-headed, regardless of the circumstances.
 To gain this experience, many scrub nurses work as registered nurses in critical care units or an emergency room.